elmerdotdev/a-0523-redux-exercise/README.md

-# React JS - useReducer Exercise
+# React JS - Redux Exercise

+- Remove all props
 - Convert all instances of `useState` into a Redux store
 - When decreasing font size, add a condition to your *reducer* so that it doesn't go below 1px
 - Omit/remove `filterNumbers` function and add the logic instead inside a *reducer*
 - You can have multiple reducers if you want
-- Final code should not have any `useState` hooks
+- Final code should not have any `useState` hooks nor props